vxpm/ferris.nvim/README.md

 # ferris.nvim 🦀
-a neovim plugin for interacting with Rust Analyzer's LSP extensions
+a simple neovim plugin for interacting with Rust Analyzer's LSP extensions

 ## installation & usage
 _note: this plugin has only been tested with neovim 0.9+_